above - Wallace and Shirley Berman with Allen

 gone.
 So get in touch and pick up a copy of the only magazine on the

-think I'm joking, when, in the little editorial at the start of each
+I'm joking, when, in the little editorial at the start of each issue, I

-issue, I ask them to tell their friends or even go crazy and buy them a
+ask them to tell their friends or even go crazy and buy them a copy.
+But

-copy.
-But I'm deadly serious.
-I'm also deadly serious about Beat Scene
+I'm deadly serious.
+I'm also deadly serious about Beat Scene and see it

 Number 60, a Jack Kerouac special issue, marking forty years since his